tarwn/lessthandot-hugo/blogs/content/posts/2009-11-13-beginning-stages-of-a-dr-plan-for-sql-se.md

   <i><b>Point of failure recovery</b></i>
 </h2>

 This is a very high-level object recovery plan.
 This includes entire databases, instances, replication subscriptions and even entire facilities &#8211; but does not specifically stop the flow of money through the company.
 This recovery may simply mean you fail portions of your systems to your offsite DR location.
 This is a Disaster Recovery level but also can be blurred into HA (High Availability).
 The defining line between the two is that, in the case of a high recovery event, HA is typically part of the disaster and immediate loss.
 Essentially, this becomes a recovery point in your DR plans when HA strategies fail or are not in place at all.
 The largest object defined in this level is an entire manufacturing location or hub in the company’s infrastructure.
 One prime example is a case I went through last year when a hurricane hit our Texas facility.
-DR strategy&#8217;s part in the high level recovery went into effect to recover from the complete loss of communication with the facility.
+DR strategy's part in the high level recovery went into effect to recover from the complete loss of communication with the facility.
 In my experience, this can be the most time-consuming recovery point if you don’t think about it before it happens.

 <div class="image_block">
   <img src="/wp-content/uploads/blogs/DataMgmt/rip.gif" alt="" title="" width="134" height="132" />